A fluid-filled swelling

 Other Important Things

 Feline leukemia (FeLV) and feline immunodeficiency (FIV) viruses represent serious contagious infections spread by bite wounds.
 The American Association of Feline Practitioners has guidelines for viral testing.
 Testing, accomplished by a simple kit that can be done in your veterinarian’s office, ideally should be done 60 days or more from the time of the bite.
 Outdoor cats should be tested annually for these viruses regardless of vaccination status.
 We recommend testing at the time of the abscess treatment if a test has not been performed in the last year.
 This test will not rule out any infection initiated by this bite but will test for any infection from past bites.
+A positive test could alter your cat's ability to heal.
+Additionally, positive cats should best become indoor cats to minimize exposure to hazards and reduce transmission of their disease to other cats.

 If your cat has not been vaccinated for rabies, it is especially important to make sure this vaccine is current.
 Rabies is transmitted by bite wounds and since there is no effective treatment for either animals or humans, it is important to consider this simple prevention.